sornas/site-v2/website/pages/index_en.md

 # Are you an employer?

-LiTHe kod is a gathering point where many of the sharpest and most engaged data/IT students at Linköpings University are included.
+LiTHe kod is a gathering point where many of the sharpest and most engaged data/IT students at Linköping University are included.

-By working together with us to arrange activities you get a perfect opporunity to meet these students and create an interest for you as a future employer.
+By working together with us to arrange activities you get a perfect opportunity to meet these students and create an interest for you as a future employer.